Jenningser48/jenningser48.github.io/README.md

-# Enzyme Kinetics
+# Python projects for class
-Learning Python by plotting Kinetic data.
+Chem and Data science homework